CORALCORAL

 Prerequisites

-• git — for worktree management
+• git — CORAL uses git worktrees for agent isolation

-You'll also need at least one supported agent runtime:
+At least one supported agent runtime:

 • Claude Code (default) — requires an Anthropic API key